 Award winning smart building technology

-The demand for smart buildings is growing fast, with an increasing number of businesses understanding the benefits of optimizing their use of space.
+The demand for smart building technologies is growing fast, with an increasing number of businesses understanding the benefits of optimizing their use of space.
 Smart buildings create actionable, visualized data.
-For example, smart buildings can show whether small or large meeting rooms are more likely to be used.
+For example, smart buildings technologies can show whether small or large meeting rooms are more likely to be used.
 This allows you to tailor your space to suit your businesses’ needs.
 Meanwhile, footfall traffic data can enable you to better optimise your cleaning and maintenance resources, paying closer attention to the areas most used.